-If you experience any discomfort or pain in your jaw, our dentists can get to the bottom of your TMD and provide you with the treatment you need.
+If you experience any discomfort or pain in your jaw, our dentists can get to the bottom of your TMD and provide the treatment you need.
 Otherwise, you’ll be at risk of developing more harmful symptoms that may require further invasive solutions.

 Identifying & Diagnosing TMJ Disorder